dart-lang/language/working/augmentation-libraries/feature-specification.md

     names and types of named parameters must be the same; any type parameters and bounds must be the same; and any `required` or `covariant` modifiers must match.

+    *Since repeating the signature is, by definition, redundant, this doesn't accomplish anything semantically.
+But it ensures that anyone reading the augmenting function can see the declarations of any parameters that it uses in its body.*

 *   The original function is declared `external` and the augmenting function uses `augment super()`.